 - For drinks, choose reusable bottles made from stainless steel, BPA-free aluminum or BPA-free plastic.

-Markers: Do not buy dry-erase or permanent markers; they contain solvents, which can be neurotoxic.
-Avoid markers with a fragrance, which contain chemicals not listed on the label, and which encourage kids to sniff them.
+Markers: Do not buy dry-erase or permanent markers especially for young children; they contain solvents, which can be neurotoxic.
+Avoid markers with a fragrance, which contain chemicals not listed on the label like harmful phthalates, and which encourage kids to sniff them.

 Glue: The safest options are glue sticks and white/yellow/clear “school” glue.